Enya: 1998–2007: A Day Without Rain and Amarantine

 Enya undertook additional studio projects in 2001 and 2002.
 The first was work on the soundtrack of the Japanese romantic film Calmi Cuori Appassionati (2001), which was subsequently released as Themes from Calmi Cuori Appassionati (2001).

-The album is formed of tracks spanning her career from Enya to A Day Without Rain with two B-sides.
+This release is formed of tracks spanning her career from Enya to A Day Without Rain with two B-sides.
 The album went to number 2 in Japan and became Enya's second album to sell one million copies in the country.

+In 2004, Enya had another significant "Boadicea" sampling request from Diddy, for the song "I Don't Wanna Know" performed by Mario Winans.
+She said that the producer 'phoned the studio we were working in and Nicky took the call and he [Diddy] just said he had this fantastic singer that he was working with and it was Mario Winans.
+Immediately we said “send the song” and it was a great song.'

 In September 2003, Enya returned to Aigle Studio to start work on her sixth studio album, Amarantine.
 Roma said the title means "everlasting".
 The album marks the first instance of Enya singing in Loxian, a fictional language created by Roma that came about when Enya was working on "Water Shows the Hidden Heart".
 After numerous attempts to sing the song in English, Irish, and Latin, Roma suggested a new language based on some of the sounds Enya would sing along to when developing her songs.
 It was a success, and Enya sang "Less Than a Pearl" and "The River Sings" in the same way.
-Roma worked on the language further, creating a "culture and history" behind it surrounding the Loxian people who are on another planet, questioning the existence of life outside of Earth.
+Roma worked on the language further, creating a 'culture and history' behind it surrounding the Loxian people who are on another planet, questioning the existence of life outside of Earth.
 "Sumiregusa (Wild Violet)" is sung in Japanese.
 Amarantine was a global success, reaching number 6 on the Billboard 200 and number 8 in the UK.
 It has sold over 1 million certified copies in the US, a considerable drop in sales in comparison to her previous albums.
 Enya dedicated the album to BBC producer Tony McAuley who had commissioned Enya to write the soundtrack to The Celts, following his death in 2003.
 The lead single, "Amarantine", was released in December 2005.

-In June 2007, Enya received an honorary doctorate from the National University of Ireland, Galway.
-A month later, she also received one from the University of Ulster.